What do I need to do to join the chorus?

-Come visit a rehearsal to see what our group is like, sing a few songs with us and get to know the members.
+Come visit a rehearsal to see what our group is like, sing a few songs with us, and get to know the members.
+Guests are always introduced at the beginning of rehearsals and warmly welcomed.
 Check out our rehearsal page for location, dates/times.

 What is the procedure to become a member?

 We ask prospective members to attend at least five out of eight consecutive rehearsals (three in a row), memorize two short pieces of music (printed music and learning media are provided), and pass an audition.
 The audition consists of singing the two audition pieces in a quartet for the director and their section leader.
 It may seem like a scary proposition, but you won't find a more supportive group of people who want you to succeed!